Rachel Cusk

-Rachel Cusk FRSL (born 8 February 1967) is a British novelist and writer.
+Rachel Cusk (born 8 February 1967) is an English novelist.
+She has published thirteen novels as well as memoirs and other works of non-fiction.
+Her work has received several awards, including the Whitbread First Novel Award and a Somerset Maugham Award, and been short- and longlisted for several others, including the Governor General's Award and the Booker Prize.
+Her work has explored motherhood, marriage, satire, as well as more experimental forms of narrative.

 Early life and education

-Cusk was born in Saskatoon to British parents in 1967, the second of four children with an older sister and two younger brothers, and spent much of her early childhood in Los Angeles.
-She moved to her parents' native Britain in 1974, settling in Bury St Edmunds, Suffolk.
-She comes from a Catholic family, and was educated at St Mary's Convent in Cambridge.
-She studied English at New College, Oxford.
+Cusk was born in Saskatoon, Saskatchewan, Canada to English Catholic parents in 1967, the second of four children with an older sister and two younger brothers.
+As a baby, she was moved with her family to Los Angeles, where she lived until she was seven.
+In 1974, her parents returned with her to England settling in Bury St Edmunds, Suffolk.
+She attended St Mary's Convent in Cambridge.
+She read English at New College, Oxford.

 Career

 Early works

 Cusk's first novel, Saving Agnes, published in 1993, received the Whitbread First Novel Award.
 Its themes of femininity and social satire remained central to her work over the next decade.
 She followed this in 1995 with The Temporary, then with 1997's The Country Life, a comedic novel inspired by Stella Gibbons's Cold Comfort Farm and Charlotte Brontë's Jane Eyre.
 It won a 1998 Somerset Maugham Award.
 In 2003 she published The Lucky Ones, a novel of linked stories about five different people, loosely connected to each other.
 That same year, Cusk was nominated by Granta magazine as one of 20 'Best of Young British Novelists'.
 Her seventh novel, Arlington Park, was shortlisted for the 2007 Orange Prize for Fiction.
+In 2009, she taught creative writing at Kingston University.

+Memoirs

 In responding to the formal problems of the novel representing female experience, she began to work in non-fiction: A Life's Work, a memoir of motherhood published in 2001, and 2012's Aftermath, which chronicled her marriage to and divorce from her second husband, the photographer Adrian Clarke.
-Cusk has been a professor of creative writing at Kingston University.